hashicorp/field-workshops-consul/instruqt-tracks/secure-service-networking-for-aws/04-deploy-services-in-eks-team2/assignment.md

 ---
-slug: deploy-services-in-eks
+slug: deploy-services-in-eks-team2
-id: 2ontib6im3go
+id: n1oadiz2ylrp
 type: challenge
-title: Deploy Services in EKS
+title: Deploy Services in EKS for Team 2
-teaser: A short description of the challenge.
+teaser: Let's deploy some microservices on EKS
 notes:
 - type: text
-  contents: Replace this text with your own text
+  contents: In this section you will create an EKS cluster and deploy some services.
 tabs:
 - title: code - eks
   type: code